This post contains affiliate links. If you buy through these links, I may earn a small commission.

 Incredibly versatile and super delicious, runner beans can be a great veggie to add to your plate.
 Here’s how you can grow them in your greenhouse!

 We love green beans, and usually grow pole beans (also called runner beans) every year.
-I try to can up at least four dozen pint jars of runner beans every year to store in our Cold Room.
+I try to can up at least four dozen pint jars of beans every year to store in our Cold Room.

 Because I want to be able to put up as many jars as possible, I look for plants that will give us the highest yields in a small growing space.
 Even though I look at different varieties of runner beans, I usually end up planting Scarlet Runner pole beans.
-I’ll get a much higher yield growing pole beans as opposed to bush beans.
+I’ll get a much higher yield growing these beans as opposed to bush beans.

 They are the same bean, but the bush bean stays small and the pole beans, well, they climb poles!
-Since our temperatures can fluctuate so much from morning to night, we decided to not take any chances and plant the beans in the Greenhouse.
+Since our temperatures can fluctuate so much from morning to night, we decided to not take any chances and plant the beans in our homemade Greenhouse.
 Beans do NOT like a frost.

-Our Greenhouse has served us really well and we have been able to grow lots of beans, tomatoes and peppers.
+Our Greenhouse has served us really well and we have been able to grow lots of common beans, tomatoes and peppers.
 10 mm poly is recommended for covering Greenhouses, but we used regular Builder’s Poly (6mm) that we had left over from building projects.

 We built our greenhouse right over the manure and compost piles, saving us a lot of time and ensuring great soil.
 Here’s how we built a simple DIY Greenhouse for under 200!